Depression

 What other factors could be contributing to depression?

-• Other coexisting mental health issues
+• Other coexisting mental health challenges

 • Withdrawal